-The Board/Nomination Committee/Remuneration Committee (each and as applicable, and in its absence the Board) conducts an annual review of the performance of the Board, its committees, individual directors and senior executives.
+The Board/Remuneration & Nomination Committee conducts an annual review of the performance of the Company's senior executives.

-The remuneration committee will oversee the evaluation of the remuneration of the Company's senior executives.
+The Remuneration & Nomination Committee will oversee the evaluation of the remuneration of the Company's senior executives.
 This evaluation is based on specific criteria.